rithikas05/counter-app/README.md

 - HTML, CSS (inline styling)
 - Git & GitHub

+---

 ## 💡 What I Learned

 - Using `useState` to manage dynamic values
 - Creating and organizing components
 - Styling with inline CSS
-- Handling user interactions
+- Handling user interactions and events

+---

 ## 📌 How to Run Locally